The purposes of the Human Factors and Ergonomics Society of New Zealand (from the 18 June 2020 Rules) are:

-The HFESNZ is enacting the society aims via a range of current (2016/2017) projects.
+The HFESNZ is enacting the society aims via a range of current projects.
 These include:

-- Updating the website and membership services and systems to bring more and better information about Human Factors and Ergonomics to both the public and society members.
+- Growing the website to bring information about human factors and ergonomics to the public

 - The provision of regular conferences and regional meetings

-- Regular member newsletters and communications
+- Monthly member newsletters and communications

 - Subscription access to the UK's CIEHF magazine 'The Ergonomist'

 - Actively working with the Health and Safety Association of New Zealand (HASANZ) to raise professional standards across the health and safety sector to provide healthier and safer workplaces for New Zealanders.
 Read the latest HASANZ report - Building the Professions Report, Nov 2019

 - Active Healthcare Ergonomics Cluster, Transport Interest Group, and Musculoskeletal Interest Group